 (3) Group home.
 The minimum number of persons with disabilities that can reside in a group home is two, and the maximum number is six.
+There are no exceptions to the maximum project size limit for a group home.
 An additional one-bedroom unit can be provided for a resident manager.
-Only one person per bedroom is allowed, unless two residents choose to share one bedroom or a resident determines he/ she needs another person to share his/ her bedroom.
+Only one person per bedroom is allowed, unless two residents choose to share one bedroom or a resident determines he/she needs another person to share his/her bedroom.
 If you are applying for more than one group home, they cannot be located on the same or adjacent sites.

 (4) Condominium Units.

 Condominium units are treated the same as units in an independent living project except that you cannot request an additional condominium unit for a resident manager.